addipragnyareddy0501/open-source-software/README.md

 - `script3.sh` - Disk and Permission Auditor for a few common folders
 - `script4.sh` - Log file analyzer (counts keyword matches)
 - `script5.sh` - Open Source Manifesto Generator (interactive)
-- `manifesto_Vashista.txt` - Example output from the manifesto generator
+- `manifesto_pragnya.txt` - Example output from the manifesto generator

 ## How to run the scripts